Why is my hard drive/SSD not showing full capacity after clone?

-In Windows File Explorer, you cannot see the unallocated space.
-That is why some users say they have lost disk space after cloning hard drive.
-You can open Disk Management to see if there is unallocated space on your cloned hard drive.
+In Windows File Explorer, this unallocated space remains hidden from view, leading some users to believe that they have lost disk space after the hard drive cloning process.
+However, you can resolve this by accessing Disk Management, where you can check for any unallocated space on your cloned hard drive.

-How to fix cloned hard drive shows wrong size
+How to fix cloned hard drive shows the wrong size

-Part 1.
-How to use full capacity of cloned hard drive
+1. How to use the full capacity of cloned hard drive

 2. In Disk Management, right-click on the partition before the unallocated space, and select Extend Volume.